Solar on Colorbond roofs in Perth: installation considerations

 - Clamp at rib positions that correspond to rafters

-If brackets are installed at rib positions not over a rafter, the only structural support is the Colorbond sheeting itself — insufficient for the live and dead loads of a solar array.
-A warranty claim on a poorly installed Colorbond solar system often involves this issue.
+Get that alignment right and the fixing is solid.
+Get it wrong, and the only structural support is the Colorbond sheeting itself, which isn't enough for the live and dead loads of a solar array.
+A warranty claim on a poorly installed Colorbond solar system often comes back to this exact issue.

-Ask your installer: "Do you align brackets to rafters on Colorbond?" is a reasonable question when getting quotes.
-The answer should be yes, and they should explain how they locate rafters.
+Ask your installer: "Do you align brackets to rafters on Colorbond?" is a reasonable question when getting quotes, and one of several worth asking before you sign.
+The answer should be yes, with a clear explanation of how they locate rafters.
+Our guide to questions to ask a Perth solar installer has more to raise at the quote stage.

-Colorbond steel roofs get extremely hot in Perth summers — surface temperatures of 60–80°C on a hot summer afternoon are possible.
-This affects solar installation in two ways:
+Colorbond roofs get hot in Perth summers.
+Surface temperatures on a hot afternoon can reach 60–80°C, with darker colours running toward the top of that range and lighter colours toward the bottom.
+This affects solar installation in two ways.

-Panel heat: The air gap between the Colorbond surface and the panel underside (created by the mounting rail height) provides some ventilation.
-However, panels on Colorbond run hotter than panels on tile (which have more thermal mass below).
-At elevated temperatures, panels lose efficiency — typically 0.3–0.5% per degree above 25°C for standard polycrystalline and monocrystalline cells, slightly less for TOPCon/HJT.
+Panel heat: The air gap between the Colorbond surface and the panel underside, created by the mounting rail height, provides some ventilation.
+Even so, panels on Colorbond run hotter than panels on tile, which has more thermal mass underneath to buffer the heat.
+At elevated temperatures, panels lose efficiency: typically 0.3–0.5% per degree above 25°C for standard polycrystalline and monocrystalline cells, slightly less for TOPCon/HJT.

-Cable insulation: The cabling between panels must use appropriate rated insulation for the temperature environment.
-Legitimate installers use cables rated for at least 90°C (and preferably 120°C+ for Colorbond roof surfaces).
-Underspec cable insulation can degrade in Perth's heat.
+Cable insulation: The cabling between panels needs insulation rated for the heat it will sit in.
+Legitimate installers use cables rated for at least 90°C, and preferably 120°C+ for Colorbond roof surfaces specifically.
+Underspec cable insulation can degrade faster in Perth's heat.

-Practical impact: On a very hot Perth summer day (40°C ambient), the panels are likely operating at 65–70°C surface temperature on a Colorbond roof.
-At those temperatures, a typical panel with a -0.35%/°C temperature coefficient is producing approximately 15–16% less than its rated output (which is measured at 25°C).
-This is accounted for in any honest Perth solar system estimate — a good estimator uses performance ratios that reflect local temperature conditions.
+Practical impact: On a very hot Perth summer day (40°C ambient), panels are likely running at 65–70°C surface temperature on a Colorbond roof.
+At those temperatures, a typical panel with a -0.35%/°C temperature coefficient produces roughly 14–16% less than its rated output, which is measured at 25°C. Any honest Perth solar estimate accounts for this: a good estimator uses performance ratios that reflect local temperature conditions, not the panel's rated-output number.
+Our guide to Perth summer heat and solar panel output walks through what that means for your generation estimate across roof types.

 Rib-mount clamps that don't penetrate the sheeting don't affect the BlueScope warranty.
-Penetration methods require proper sealing.
+Penetration methods require proper sealing, and that's where problems start if the work is rushed; our guide to roof penetrations and flashing covers what good sealing looks like.

 Ask your installer: